iffn/NUMovementPlatformSyncModForVRChat/README.md

 ## How to use
 - Make sure NUMovement and CyanPlayerObjectPool are added to Unity project (See Requrements, added in Packages)
 - Put the MovementSytem Prefab into the Scene
-- Add all moving colliers where the player can stand on to the Moving Platforms array inside the MovementSystem -> iffnsNuMovementMod GameObject
+- Add the PlayerColliderController script to all moving colliders where the player can stand on and make sure ShouldSyncPlayer is correctly set.
-- Add the StationInformer script to each Station where people can sit on and link the
+- Add the StationInformer script to each Station where people can sit on
+- Link all components using the custom tool: Top of Unity window -> Tools -> iffnsStuff -> MovementModLinker.
+(Not yet automatic on build.)

 ## How it works
 NUMovement teleports the player each frame.
 Due to the sync delay in VRChat, the remote players would appear behind the platform.